 You are expected to attend class regularly, but I am aware that emergencies do come up and that this class is not the only priority in your life.
 If you know in advance that you will be absent for a legitimate reason, please let me know via email so that you can be excused.
 If something unavoidable comes up, it is your responsibility to let me know as soon as possible afterwards.
 Regardless, it is your responsibility to get notes from a classmate (I do not provide notes to students) and to meet with me to clarify what you have missed.
 If you must be late to a class or if you must leave early, you should try to let me know in advance, and you should always be sure not to disturb other students with your comings and goings.
 Be aware that repeated absences, even if excused, may imperil your ability to do well in the course, and that you cannot earn participation points (or points for in-class assignments, which cannot be made up) if you are not present.
+Because this course meets only once a week, absences are particularly problematic.
+If you miss 2 class meetings, you have missed 2/7 of the entire semester!

 All assignments are due in class at the start of class.
 While I understand that you may occasionally experience printer problems, these are not an excuse for late work.
-All work must be submitted at least 15 minute prior to the start of class (you may not skip class to finish your work), and if it is submitted as a saved file, it must be saved in \.rtf, \.doc, \.docx, \.pdf, or \.html format (try "Save As" to select one of these formats).
+All work must be submitted at least 15 minute prior to the start of class (you may not skip class to finish your work), and if it is submitted as a saved file, it must be saved in .rtf, .doc, .docx, .pdf, or .html format (try "Save As" to select one of these formats).
 I will write back to you letting you know that I received and could open your work.
 If I do not receive it or cannot open it, it does not count as having been submitted, so I encourage you to try your best to get me a paper copy.
 If unavoidable circumstances require you to seek an extension on your work, I am generally open to providing one.
 However, you will need to request the extension via email at least 24 hours prior to the due date unless the extension is due to a major emergency (health crisis, death in the family, etc.) - so plan ahead.